dmlc/dgl/docs/source/api/python/udf.rst

         Returns
         -------
         dict[str, tensor]
-            The messages generated.
-It maps a message name to the corresponding messages of all edges in the batch.
-The order of the messages is the same as the order of the edges in the input argument.
+            The messages or edge features generated.
+It maps a message/feature name to the corresponding messages/features of all edges in the batch.
+The order of the messages/features is the same as the order of the edges in the input argument.
         """

-DGL generates :class:`~dgl.udf.EdgeBatch` instances internally, which expose the following interface for defining ``message_func``.
+DGL generates :class:`~dgl.udf.EdgeBatch` instances internally, which expose the following interface for defining ``edge_udf``.

 .. autosummary::
     :toctree: ../../generated/